KadlagV-05/AWS-ECS-Hands-ON/README.md

-9.we will name our task MY-ECS-TASK. <br>
+9.we will name our task MY-task. <br>
-Again we specify that we want to run our task on EC2 instance.
+Again we specify that we want to run our task on EC2 instance. <br>

-9.We will select linux as the operating system ,and select awsvpc as the networking model.<br>
+10.We will select linux as the operating system ,and select awsvpc as the networking model.<br>

-We will select 0.25 as the vCPU , and 0.25 GB RAM as in t2.micro instance we have 1 vCPU and 1GB ram.
+We will select 0.25 as the vCPU , and 0.25 GB RAM as in t2.micro instance we have 1 vCPU and 1GB ram. <br>

+11.Now we have to select image for our container , I have selected inderharrysingh/netflix image , this is being host on the docker hub .
+You can select any image on the docker or even on the ecr , and as this is a public image , we don’t need to provide any credentials .
+We have selected the same RAM and CPU specification as we did in case of task. <br>

+12.We will keep all other things as default.
+And Click on create. <br>

 <img width="1792" alt="7" src="https://github.com/user-attachments/assets/ba58404c-643d-4ed7-9f03-262696c45c97">

-10.Now we have to select image for our container , I have selected inderharrysingh/netflix image , this is being host on the docker hub .
-You can select any image on the docker or even on the ecr , and as this is a public image , we don’t need to provide any credentials .
-We have selected the same RAM and CPU specification as we did in case of task.

 <img width="1792" alt="8" src="https://github.com/user-attachments/assets/f813cd2d-f753-4779-bf9b-89ed520c96aa">

-11.We will keep all other things as default.
-And Click on create

 <img width="1792" alt="9" src="https://github.com/user-attachments/assets/5d17d003-ae06-47cf-9351-7be89aa488c1">

+## wait

 12.Now both our task and cluster has been created.
 Its time to create a service to deploy on our cluster and configure load balancer. <br>